fetchai/cosmos-sdk/x/staking/spec/01_state.md

   active set during [`EndBlock`](./05_end_block.md#validator-set-changes) and their status is updated to `Bonded`.
   They are signing blocks and receiving rewards.
 They can receive further delegations.
   They can be slashed for misbehavior.
-Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param, during which time they are still slashable for offences of the source validator if those offences were committed during the period of time that the tokens were bonded.
+Delegators to this validator who unbond their delegation must wait the duration of the UnbondingTime, a chain-specific param. during which time they are still slashable for offences of the source validator if those offences were committed during the period of time that the tokens were bonded.
-- `Unbonding`: When a validator leaves the active set, either by choice or due to slashing, jailing or tombstoning, an unbonding of all their delegations begins.
+- `Unbonding`: When a validator leaves the active set, either by choice or due to slashing or tombstoning, an unbonding of all their delegations begins.
 All delegations must then wait the UnbondingTime before their tokens are moved to their accounts from the `BondedPool`.